honzukka/Klokan/README.md

+Hello!
+If you are a developer looking to play with this project, go [here](#libraries-and-sdk-versions-used).
+If you just want to use Klokan, then read on!

 # Klokan
 Mathematical Kangaroo is an international competition for students of primary and secondary schools.
 Each student answers 24 questions by choosing one out of five possible answers.
 Answers sheets then have to be manually evaluated and the final score is assigned to each student.
 This process, however, is tedious and prone to human error.